Monospark/SpongeMatchers-Docs/src/index.rst

 Developer documentation
 =======================

-If you are a plugin developer and want to use SpongeMatchers in your plugin or want to contribute to this project, you can take a look at the developer documentation.
+If you are a plugin developer and interested in using SpongeMatchers in your plugin, you can take a look at the developer documentation.
-It is recommened to read the user documentation first to familiarize yourself with the basic concepts.
+It is recommended to read the user documentation first to familiarize yourself with the basic concepts.

 Contents
 --------